• Skip to primary navigation

 6. Hold a contest.

 You can create your own or brainstorm as a class.
 This is a great way to make sure all people in the group are accountable.
-Creating the contract as a class will also empower your students. 🙂
+Creating the contract as a class will also empower your students.
+I also always have students submit a portion of the work individually so that I can fairly assign an independent grade.
+I know not everyone contributes equally, so I don’t grade them all together.

 8. Group correctly.

-We all know that some kids are going to be better at the writing portion, some are very creative, some are hard workers, and some are … less hard-working.
+We all know that some kids are going to be better at the writing portion of the French project.
+Some are very creative, some are hard workers, and some are … less hard-working.
 I usually pick groups, but you can randomly assign them.
 Just number off students, have them draw names, or pass out grouping cards and have them find their groups.

 Click here to see these grouping cards.